jyellick/obc-docs/techspec.md

 ## Application Programming Interface
 ![Reference architecture](refarch-api.png) <p>
 At the top, CLI is the command line interface to the network.
-Openchain provides a set of CLI to administer and manage the network.
+Openchain provides a set of CLIs to administer and manage the network.
 CLI can also be used during development to test chaincodes.
 ReST API and SDK are built on top of JSON-RPC API, which is the most complete API layer.
 SDK will be available in Golang, JavaScript, and Java.
 Other languages can be added as necessary.

-The API spans following categories:
+The API spans the following categories:
 *  Identity - Enrollment to get certificates or revoking a certificate
 *  Address - Target and source of a transaction
 *  Transaction - Unit of execution on the ledger